-- All stages of staff should be involved in the transformation from Liwa College to Liwa University. - References to international treatment guidelines should be incorporated into the modules descriptions and made more visible. - The contents of the curriculum and the literature used should be reviewed, and where applicable, updated. - Standards or guideline for the qualification and facilities of training locations should be established to guarantee a high-level practical education. - Support for students in organizing the internship should be provided. - Partnerships with other institutions should be established to offer exchange periods to their students and staff.
+- All stages of staff should be involved in the transformation from Liwa College to Liwa University. - The qualification objectives and the career options of both study programs should be more clearly. - Modules on information systems should be expanded and integrated into the curriculum. - A stronger link between theoretical and practical parts should be created. - Minimum standards for the qualification of field supervisors should be established to guarantee a high-level practical education. - Students should be further integrated into research by teaching staff. - Partnerships with other institutions should be established to offer exchange periods to their students and staff.
 International cooperation in research projects is also a great opportunity to integrate into the international scientific community.

 - International exchange should be enhanced by establishing a mobility window for students and staff.
-The possibilities of going abroad through short-term stays, like internships, should be expanded. - The participation in online conferences or guest lectures should further be supported. - A bridging program for professionals entering from other educational backgrounds or regions should be established. - Scholarships for different groups should be established. - It should be checked whether all assessments are essential or whether some assessments can be combined to reduce the number of assessments. - Options for the repetition of exams in particular cases like health issues should be created. - Additional information should be provided with the graduation certificate like a Diploma Supplement. - Training sessions for staff should be free of charge, to reduce barriers of participation. - The equipment in the laboratories should be modernized and expanded. but should be modernized eventually.
-For example, a manual defibrillator with adhesive electrodes or a simulation ECG are essential to prepare students for the future practice.
+The possibilities of going abroad through short-term stays, like internships, should be expanded. - The participation in online conferences or guest lectures should further be supported. - Scholarships for different groups should be established. - It should be checked whether all assessments are essential or whether some assessments can be combined to reduce the number of assessments. - Options for the repetition of exams in particular cases like health issues should be created. - Additional information should be provided with the graduation certificate, like a Diploma Supplement. - Training sessions for staff should be free of charge, to reduce barriers of participation.